Back to Marketplace Guide

 • /install and /uninstall — Verify the X-Daisi-Auth header matches your shared secret.
 These come from the ORC.

-• /configure and /execute — Verify that the installId was registered via /install.
+• /configure — Verify that the installId was registered via /install.
 No shared secret header is sent — the installId is an opaque, unguessable identifier that serves as a bearer token.

 Step 2: Create the Marketplace Item